V-Squared/V-Squared.github.io/diy/aio/portable-diy-aio.md

 __Hand Grip__

-# Assembly & Wiring

-## DC GND Wiring
+## Painting

-- The Grounding cable of the HDPLEX AC-DC PSU is screwed in between two 10 mm Brass spacer
-   - one spacer is male-female, other space is male-male.
-Ring terminal goes in between their mating
-   - ATX cable of DC-DC PSU plugs into motherboard and connects DC GND
-   - DC Ground is connected to mounting holes of motherboard
-   - Motherboard is connected with M3 screws to spacer, one of which is connected to GND of AC-DC PSU

-# Season to your liking

 This is the joy of DIY.
 Express yourself.
 Like to have a natural Oak computer.
 This is your chance.
 Or you prefer a screaming red punk version?
 Or simply black?
 After you cut, drilled, and sanded your wood parts you can paint them any color you want.
 If you choose a solid color then first apply wood filler.
 Sand thereafter and apply the solid color, polish with a fine sand grain like 1000, spray paint again, polish again and finally apply a spray lacquer.

+## Assembly

+## Wiring

+### DC GND Wiring

+__Actual Wiring__

+The Grounding cable of the HDPLEX AC-DC PSU is screwed in between two 10 mm Brass spacer.
+One spacer is male-female, other space is male-male.
+Ring terminal goes in between their mating.

+__How DC GND is Connected to AC Earth__

+1. ATX cable of DC-DC PSU plugs into motherboard and connects DC GND of PSU to DC GND of motherboard
+2. DC Ground of motherboard is connected to mounting holes of motherboard
+3. Motherboard is connected with M3 screws to spacer, one of which is connected to GND of AC-DC PSU
+4. AC-DC PSU earth wire should be connected to AC Earth prong of the AC cable
+5. The Earth prong of the AC power outlet is connected to Ground, as in hammer a steel pole into the ground.
+6. All connector shells of the motherboard are connected to DGND of the motherboard.
+Thanks to our wiring it is connected to Earth which will assist in dissipating Electro Static Discharges (ESD) and thus avoid crashes of your commuter or premature aging of computer parts.

 # Shopping